This is a historical page. Click here for information about this year’s Astronomy at the Beach.

-There is no admission fee to attend but a recreation passport is required for park entry.
-If you didn’t purchase one when you renewed your vehicle registration, you can get a sticker at the gate.
-The event takes place at Kent Lake Beach inside Island Lake State Recreation Area.
+There is no admission fee to attend but a Metropark vehicle pass is required.
+If you don’t have a yearly pass, a daily vehicle pass can be purchased at the gate for just $10.00.
+The event takes place at Maple Beach inside Kensington Metropark.
 Visitors are encouraged to bring a reusable water bottle.
 Seating outside may be limited, so consider bringing chairs.

 People will be looking through telescopes, and the use of white light of any kind makes this difficult.
 Please be considerate: use only flashlights with red filters and don’t use a flash when taking photos outside.

 The night sky isn’t as dark as it used to be.
 It is harder to see stars, galaxies and nebulae; Turtles, birds, bats and insects that travel at night are getting lost; people are developing more sleep disorders.
 Find out why.

 Fred Espenak is a retired NASA astrophysicist from NASA’s Goddard Space Flight Center where he worked with infrared spectrometers to probe the atmospheres of the planets.
 He is also known as “Mr. Eclipse” because of his work on predicting and observing solar eclipses.
 He has written over a dozen books on eclipses including his most recent “Eclipse Bulletin: Total Solar Eclipse of 2017 August 21.”